amazon-connect/amazon-connect-streams/Documentation.md

   in order to use the CCP in a standalone page, it is different for each instance.
 * `region`: Amazon connect instance region. ex: `us-west-2`. only required for chat channel.
-* `loginPopup`: Optional.
-Set to `false` to disable the login popup which is shown when the user's authentication expires.
+* `loginPopup`: Optional, defaults to `true`.
+Set to `false` to disable the login popup
+   which is shown when the user's authentication expires.
 Provide an object with the following options to provide settings for this window:
    * `autoClose`: Optional, defaults to `false`.
 Set to `true` to automatically close the login popup after the user logs in.